New Trump Rule Protects Health Care Workers Who Refuse Care For Religious Reasons

 "This rule is consistent with decades of federal conscience law," said Jonathan Imbody, vice president of government relations at the Christian Medical Association.
 "Education about and enforcement of these laws has long been neglected."

-The group has dozens of stories on its web site of health care providers who say they were punished because of their religious or conscience objections, including an OB-GYN whose malpractice insurance company said it wouldn't cover her if she refused to inseminate a lesbian, and an anesthesiologist who refused to participate in an abortion and objected to referring a patient seeking an abortion to another doctor when he refused to participate.
+The group has dozens of stories on its website of health care providers who say they were punished because of their religious or conscience objections, including an OB-GYN whose malpractice insurance company said it wouldn't cover her if she refused to inseminate a lesbian and an anesthesiologist who refused to participate in an abortion and objected to referring a patient seeking one to another doctor when he refused to participate.

-In its proposed rule, HHS cited a case, Means vs. the U.S. Conference of Catholic Bishops, in which a woman sued the church because she was denied an emergency abortion, was sent home multiple times by a Catholic hospital, and ended up with an acute infection after she miscarried.
+In its rule, HHS cited a case, Means v. the U.S. Conference of Catholic Bishops, in which a woman sued the church because she was denied an emergency abortion, was sent home multiple times by a Catholic hospital and ended up with an acute infection after she miscarried.

 The agency said the lawsuit filed by the patient is an example of hospitals being coerced to perform abortions against their will.
-The ACLU however, says that same case shows that health care providers should not be allowed to put their religious beliefs ahead of the health of their patients.
+The ACLU, however, says that same case shows that health care providers should not be allowed to put their religious beliefs ahead of the health of their patients.